ronnieholm/Bugfree.NemLogIn/README.md

    Then start the application in debugging mode and execution halts at the breakpoint.

-3. Open Bugfree.NemLogIn.sln in VS elevated mode (because of required IIExpress hostname binding).
+3. Open Bugfree.NemLogIn.sln in VS elevated mode (because of required IISExpress hostname binding).
 Starting VS triggers the creation of the .vs folder at the solution level.
 VS infers initial IISExpress configuration by inspecting the web projects in the solution and, starting from a template, updates the